People and Equalities

 £165

 There is a growing gender pay gap for Bexley residents, with male full-time workers earning £165 more a week on average than female full-time workers weekly.
-This gap is also seen at a London and national level
+This gap is also seen at a London and national level7

 Gender and education